-One of the areas of great interest in the intellectual property field is the subject of technology acquisition or licensing, as Brazil, being a developing country, is continuously receiving new technologies from abroad with the purpose of improving its economic capacity.
-It is through technology transfer agreements that the Brazilian and foreign parties negotiate and regulate these interests.
+One of the points of great interest in the field of intellectual property is the issue of technology acquisition or licensing, given that Brazil, as a rapidly developing country, is constantly receiving new technologies from abroad with the aim of improving its economic capacity.
+It is through technology transfer agreements that domestic and foreign parties negotiate and regulate such interests.

 A brief history of Technology Transfer Agreements